MiraxxR1/fivem-rockstart-editor/README.md

 ## Introduction

-A simple script to allow your players to use the rockstart editor (Recording, saving) My discord : https://discord.gg/wJmnKQHTWD
+A simple script to allow your players to use the rockstart editor (Recording, saving).
+My discord : https://discord.gg/wJmnKQHTWD

 ## Installation